Is pest control pet-friendly? It can be if you take certain precautions.

 Do you use a pet-friendly bug spray around your pets indoors?
 Your pets count on you to watch out for them and if you’re like most pet owners, you consider them part of your family—you love your family pets and are passionate about doing what you can to give them the best care and protection.

 Environmentally-friendly pest control is always in your family’s best interests and should be pet-friendly.
 It should not only be pet-friendly pest control, it should also be helpful to your family and pets.
 Smart, consistent, pest control keeps your pets healthy and free from infestations and infections, especially from blood-sucking insects like fleas and ticks.
 Clean and happy pets only make for a clean and happy home, right?
-So have you been search for a bug spray that is safe for pets?
+So have you been searching for a bug spray that is safe for pets?

 One question pet owners often ask regards whether pets need to leave the home during pest control treatment and how long they should be kept away.
 Every property, house, and pet is different.

 Understandably, many homeowners are not exactly sure what to do for managing insect pests at home and in the yard.
 They might buy the first synthetic pest control product they can get their hands on, not considering their children and pets at home.
-So how pet friendly is pest control?
+So how pet-friendly is pest control?

 It’s a valid concern.
 To be effective, any pest control product needs to be at least harmful to the pests it’s trying to kill.
 The trick is to find pest control products that contain green ingredients for you and your family, including your pets.
 Let’s look at how you can better protect your pets while managing household and yard pests.